dingheng4448/Angular-Website-Practice/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+This project is a website I made to practice Angular.
+It calls a REST API (another project I made to learn the Spring Boot framework) to fetch a random food suggestion based on the user-supplied filters.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.